What is WROS?

 - Payment for the new title fee.”

-If you choose to sell the vehicle rather than transfer it in your own name, follow the steps prescribed above in Selling a Wyoming Vehicle.
+If you choose to sell the vehicle rather than transfer it in your own name, follow the steps prescribed above.
+You can also check Selling a Wyoming Vehicle.
 Provide the buyer with a certified copy of the death certificate.
 2